weeeelye/ProofOfExistenceDappNoUport/README.md

 - Install the necessary packages for the UI and migrate the contracts to your local blockchain
   - Install dependencies `npm install`
   - Compile contracts `truffle compile`
-  - Migrate to blockchain `truffle migrate`
+  - Migrate to blockchain `truffle migrate --network rinkeby --reset`
+  - Copy the address ProofOfExistence has been deployed to .env, line "REACT_APP_CONTRACT_ADDRESS"
-  - Run `truffle test` to run the tests (You MUST start the backend server to complete the test.
-This also requires connection to the internet (Using Infura IPFS))
+  - Run `truffle test --network rinkeby` to run the tests (You MUST start the backend server to complete the test.
+This also requires connection to the internet (Using Infura IPFS)).
+Note: The tests also take around ~10mins? to complete
   - Start the server `npm run start`

 ### Server/Browser